 As the choice of the representation of an artwork in the paper catalogue is often made during the creation of the catalogue, we urge you to trust in our long experience and allow us to decide regarding the reproductions and their format.
 In any case, only works of appropriate value are represented in the catalogue and we guarantee that each format is suitable to the appraised value of the work.
 In addition, on our website, a text and a photo illustrate each one of the offered works.
 Even items that do not have photos in the paper catalogue can be viewed on our website.
-For this, a CHF 15 contribution per item is charged for the Internet photography, for cases when the work would either be appraised at over CHF 500 or would be awarded at more than CHF 500 (these charges are removed in the case of a photography in the paper catalogue).
+For this, a CHF 15 contribution per item is charged for the Internet photography (these charges are removed in the case of a photography in the paper catalogue).

 Costs for the catalogue illustrations:

 |Internet Image||CHF 15,-|

 We would be happy to advise you regarding the most affordable mean of transportation suited to your artwork.
 Transport costs are born by the seller.

 Following the auction, we will contact you in order to inform you if your artwork has been sold and at what price.
 You will also receive our results list by email.

 Payment is made within six weeks after the auction, if the acquirer has himself paid the purchase in full.
 We prefer to pay the sum with a bank transfer to a bank account, but, if there is a prior agreement, we can also pay by cash.